akshitagupta15june/akshitagupta15june/README.md

 ### Hi there 👋

 I am Akshita Gupta

 Meticulous and motivated undergraduate student ,indulged in competitive programming,Android and my main field of interest is OpenCV.
-My BTech is focused in Computer Science and I am Treasurer from IEEE PSIT Student Branch Kanpur (Pranveer Singh Institute of Technology).
+My BTech is focused in Computer Science.

 My new blog site- https://akshita1506.home.blog